Chiararipiemon/target_driven_autonomous_robotic_US_probe_positioning/README.md

 to avoid excessive penetration.
 If the resulting pose quality is not satisfactory, the procedure iterates until a suitable pose is found.

 ## Repo overview
-Inside **/simulation_setup** based on https://github.com/IFL-CAMP/iiwa_stack there are all the scripts and the README.md to run the simulation: all the inputs you need and all the outputs you should obtain by following the intructions
+Inside **/simulation_setup** there are all the scripts and the README.md to run the simulation: all the inputs you need and all the outputs you should obtain by following the intructions

-Inside **/segmentation** you find all the custom scripts and priors to run the network for US automatic spine segmentation based on https://github.com/luohwu/UltraBones100k
+Inside **/US_segmentation** you find all the custom scripts and priors to run the network for US automatic spine segmentation based on https://github.com/luohwu/UltraBones100k

 Inside **/confidence_map** you find all the custom scripts for running the confidence map computation based on https://github.com/Project-MONAI/MONAI